5 Smart Ways to Keep Vet Bills Affordable

 Pets, just like people, will need both preventative and illness-related medical care throughout their lives, and the financial burden of that care falls to their owners.
 Can pet owners responsibly attend to the medical needs of their furry friends without breaking the bank?

-Here are some tips and advice to keep your pets healthy and your finances solvent at the same time.
+Here are some tips and advice to simultaneously keep your pets healthy and your finances solvent.

 1. Research Before You Adopt

 If there’s a genetic test available, was the pet you’re considering tested?
-If there is no test, how commonly does the disease tend to occur in the breed, and what’s the estimated yearly cost of veterinary bills for a pet with that condition?
-What can be done at home to ward off or minimize the symptoms of the condition?
+If there is no test, how commonly does the disease occur in the breed, and what’s the estimated yearly cost of veterinary bills for a pet with that condition?
+What can be done at home to ward off or minimize the condition’s symptoms?

 Choosing a pet from a healthy breed that was bred and raised responsibly won’t guarantee you won’t encounter a hereditary health concern, but it will hedge your bets and make you better informed about what could be coming down the road.